National Antimicrobial Guideline 3rd Edition 2019

 He also urged all Ministry of Health (MOH) health workers to make this guideline one of the primary reference in their daily practice.

 This Clinical Pharmacokinetics Pharmacy Handbook 2nd Edition contains the updated information and practice in Clinical Pharmacokinetics Pharmacy.
 Examples of real case scenario are included in each of the chapter for a better understanding in calculation concept and application.
 The handbook can be downloaded here.

-This is an update on the ongoing case regarding the abolishment of BIPK.
+This is a third update on the ongoing case regarding the abolishment of BIPK.
 To understand the background of the story, be sure to have a read at it here.
-Ever since the announcement of the abolishment of the critical allowance, the government has been subjected to endless public furore.
-Many stakeholders have since voiced […]
+Second update can be found here.
+All eyes were on the Cabinet since its announcement of the abolishment of the Critical Allowance (BIPK).
+Different […]

 On Jan 14, 2019, our Deputy Prime Minister Datuk Seri Dr Wan Azizah Wan Ismail launched the Removing Obstacles to Cervical Screening (R.O.S.E.), a pilot programme launched by Universiti Malaya (UM) and VCS Foundation (VCSF) of Australia.
 This programme was first mentioned in an article by the Star back in 2017.
 A memorandum of understanding […]